Water Glassing Eggs for Storage

 Washing eggs in a bowl of water

-Step 6: Use your water glassed eggs!
+Step 5: Use your water glassed eggs!

-Once youโ€™ve retrieved your eggs and rinsed them well, you can go ahead and use them just as you would a fresh egg in the summer.
+Once rinsed, you can use them just as you would a fresh egg in the summer.
 Scrambled eggs.
 Fried eggs.
 Egg bakes.
 Baked goods.
 You name it!
-No special steps required and they should taste great!
+No special steps required, and they should taste great!
+Just keep in mind that the consistency is usually a little thinner, and it’s common for the yolks to break after they have been water glassed.
+They are still safe and great to use, but the consistency changes a little bit.

 Tip: If you are planning to hard-boil your eggs, you will need to prick a small hole in the shell so that they donโ€™t explode while cooking!
 This is because the natural pores have been sealed via the water glassing process.